ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 Option to obey enrolment restriction dates.
 Addition of 3 extra roletypes (03, 04, 05).
 Fixing error when logging path location is blank.
+Sort the menu of term in Reprocess Enrolments and PrUne Tables.

 Release 2.5.0